5 Heads of Income Tax

 Also Read: Tax Free Income in India

 Knowing how many heads of income are there under the Income Tax Act of 1961 is important information for tax planning.
-This is because it helps you calculate your tax liabilities accurately and avoid mistakes when claiming deductions.
+It helps calculate your tax liabilities accurately and avoid mistakes when claiming deductions.
 Thankfully, you can rely on a digital calculator to estimate your tax outgo with ease.

 Digital solutions like these simplify complex financial processes greatly.
-This is also true when you need funds as you can get an Instant Personal Loan online from Fibe.
-Here, you can avail of up to ₹5 lakhs for all your financial requirements, all through a completely digital process.
+This is also true when you need funds, as you can get an Instant Personal Loan online from Fibe.
+Here, you can get up to ₹5 lakhs for all your financial requirements, all through a completely digital process.

-You get a competitive interest rate, flexible tenure of up to 36 months, and a simplified application process which makes it easy to avail.
+You get a competitive interest rate, flexible tenure of up to 36 months, and a simplified application process, which makes it easy to get.
 You also enjoy swift disbursal in two minutes, making it a viable option even in an emergency.
-Download our Personal Loan App on your smartphone, or simply visit our website to get started.
+Download our Loan App on your smartphone, or simply visit our website to get started.

 FAQs on Heads of Income